yonaskolb/Beak/README.md

 ### Functions
 For function to be accessible they must be global and declared public.
 Any non-public functions can be as helper functions, but won't be seen by Beak.

 Functions can be throwing, with any errors thrown printed using `CustomStringConvertible`.
-This makes it easy to fail your tasks
+This makes it easy to fail your tasks.
+For now you must include an `import Foundation` in your script to have throwing functions

 ### Parameters
 Any parameters without default values will be required.